I am going to school for art education so that I can teach high school art. I want to inspire young people to be the best that they can be.

-Percentages with monoprinting is easily achieved because each layer of ink is wiped and controlled separate from the other colors.
+Percentages with monoprinting are easily achieved because each layer of ink is wiped and controlled separately from the other colors.
 It is only put on top of the other colors after all of the ink is wiped away to the artist's content.
-Printing the ink onto the paper with the other layers of ink is the most nerve racking part, because you have to just hope and pray that the colors mix the way you hoped and that you wiped everything off the way you needed to.
+Printing the ink onto the paper with the other layers of ink is the most nerve-racking part because you have to just hope and pray that the colors mix the way you hoped and that you wiped everything off the way you needed to.

 I'll shut up and show you what I made now.

 This technique works the same as with other techniques in the fact that yellow comes first, then magenta and cyan.
-However, the cross hatching lends itself to a little more flexibility than the monotprinting.
+However, the cross-hatching lends itself to a little more flexibility than the monoprinting.
 With the printing that I described above, once the ink went down on paper, that was it for that color.
 There was no going back to add or take away the color.
-However, with the cross hatching, you can go back in and add color.
+However, with the cross-hatching, you can go back in and add color.
 You still can't take color away, though.

 Cross hatching is also interesting because you can use so many different sorts of lines.
 Plus, the way each artist cross hatches is so unique.
 I have seen artists who are very mechanical and can get their lines evenly, perfectly spaced and still so close together I can't even imagine.
 Other artists let the lines wobble or blot giving some personality and charming imperfection.

-Cross hatching with process color is especially time consuming because you have to make the drawing at least 3 different times, but the results are beautiful.
-The other nice thing about cross hatching in process color is the control that you have as an artists.
+Cross-hatching with process color is especially time-consuming because you have to make the drawing at least 3 different times, but the results are beautiful.
+The other nice thing about cross-hatching in process color is the control that you have as an artist.
 You define your own palette.
-By your choice of yellow, magenta/red and cyan/blue you have a lot of control over your final outcome.
+By your choice of yellow, magenta/red, and cyan/blue you have a lot of control over your final outcome.